Get Started

 Large language models are trained, in part, using human feedback.
 Reviewers reward responses that feel helpful, agreeable, and confident.
 Over millions of training examples, this creates a powerful bias: the model learns that pleasing the user is the path to a high score.

 For casual questions, this is harmless.
 For legal analysis, it's dangerous.
-A plaintiff who describes their case in glowing terms gets a glowing prediction.
+A plaintiff who describes their case in glowing terms gets a glowing overview.
 A defendant who frames the facts defensively gets reassurance.
-Same dispute, two opposite "verdicts" — depending entirely on who's typing.
+Same dispute, two opposite "reports" - depending entirely on who's typing.

 How We Engineer the Bias Out